earljay-caoile-401-advanced-javascript/caps-system/README.md

 # Lab 18 — Socket.io

-## Displaying Events by Console Logging Fake Deliveries!
+## Emulating Order Deliveries with Socket.io and Console Logs

 Lab 16, 17, and 18 for CF JS 401 Nights (n16)